AthDGC

 - the Zenodo source-code snapshot under DOI 10.5281/zenodo.20439182.

-The public repository does NOT ship:
+The public repository does NOT release:

 Method (in brief)

-- Discovery - Daily harvest from archive.org, Perseus, First1K Greek, Wikisource, Diorisis, OpenGreekAndLatin
+- Discovery, Daily harvest from archive.org, Perseus, First1K Greek, Wikisource, Diorisis, OpenGreekAndLatin

-- Filtering - Greek-script ratio + apparatus-criticus rejection + content-hash deduplication
+- Filtering, Greek-script ratio + apparatus-criticus rejection + content-hash deduplication

-- Conversion - PROIEL XML 2.0 schema
+- Conversion, PROIEL XML 2.0 schema

-- Annotation - Stanza
+- Annotation, Stanza

-grc_proiel(andla_proiel,cu_proiel,got_proielfor parallels) - Argument structure - per-verb extraction of subject, object, oblique, voice, aspect
+grc_proiel(andla_proiel,cu_proiel,got_proielfor parallels) - Argument structure, per-verb extraction of subject, object, oblique, voice, aspect

-- Storage - PROIEL XML + JSONL partitions + Qdrant vector store + Neo4j graph
+- Storage, PROIEL XML + JSONL partitions + Qdrant vector store + Neo4j graph

 Funding